mattermost/docs/source/administration/migrating.rst

 This guide summarizes different approaches to migrating from one Mattermost deployment to another and migrating from other messengers (such as Slack, HipChat, Jabber, and bespoke solutions) to Mattermost.

-If you are looking for guidance and best practices on how to migrate your legacy system to Mattermost, reach out to our Trusted Partner for system migration - `BrightScout <http://www.brightscout.com/>`_.
+If you are looking for guidance and best practices on how to migrate your legacy system to Mattermost, reach out to our Trusted Partner for system migration, `BrightScout <http://www.brightscout.com/>`_, who has successfully migrated several customers from legacy systems to Mattermost, including a `U.S. federal agency <https://mattermost.com/blog/u-s-federal-agency-migrates-from-jabber-to-mattermost-the-open-source-way/>`_.

 .. contents::
   :backlinks: top